Muscat, Oman and Dhofar – November 1894 to February 1895

 But the plans foundered.
 First at Qishn, and then Ash-Shihr, the party was refused access to the interior.
 So by early February 1895 the couple were resigned to making for Aden to tranship for India, where Theodore hoped he could get authorization and support for his return to the Hadhramaut.
 The reality of this second failure to explore the Hadhramaut is reflected in Mabel’s writing: it is the only Chronicle she fails to complete, or record their eventual return to London – as if she had, for the moment at least, lost heart.
 The few details to be had from Mabel she provides at the end of Chapter XXII in Southern Arabia: ‘We two and Lobo [assistant], whom we retained, went to a hotel in Bombay.’

 Mabel’s Chronicle of this journey, and Theodore’s various articles, formed the nucleus of the relevant Dhofar chapters in Southern Arabia, written up by Mabel for publication three years after her husband’s death.
 Theodore’s articles and papers on the region are to be found in the bibliography on this site.
-There are no memorable artefacts in public collections from this expedition – but Theodore’s ‘discovery’ of the ancient centre of ‘Moscha limen’, below ‘Abyssapolis’, remains another of his permanent contributions to archaeology.
+There are no memorable artefacts in public collections from this expedition – but Theodore’s ‘discovery’ of the ancient centre of ‘Moscha limen’ (of Periplus renown), below ‘Abyssapolis’, remains another of his permanent contributions to archaeology.
 Of course, had Theodore and Mabel ventured and crossed the ‘Empty Quarter’ (as they say they originally intended on reaching Muscat) then their Royal Geographical Society medals would be heirlooms today.

 The couple’s long-suffering Greek assistant, Manthaios Símos, has decided not to accompany the Bents on this expedition.
 Whether he was really frightened, as Mabel claims, we will never know.